eastandwest/iOS-Android-Client-for-IoT/SkyWay-Android-Sample/README.md

  1. Open "SkyWay-Android-Sample"
  1. Make directory "app/libs" of your project.
 Add "SkyWay.aar" to the "app/libs".
   1. Download "SkyWay.aar" from [SkyWay](http://nttcom.github.io/skyway/)
- 1. Set APIKey and Domain to your API key/Domain registered on SkyWay.io at both "DatActivity.java" and "MediaActivity" and build!
+ 1. Set APIKey and Domain to your API key/Domain registered on SkyWay.io at "MediaActivity" then build!
 ```Java
 // Please check this page. >> https://skyway.io/ds/
 //Enter your API Key and registered Domain.